-The Importance and Benefits of Private Musical Instruction
+The Importance and Benefits of Private Music Instruction

 Private lessons for a musical instrument or voice ensure the student will receive more hands on training than group or classroom instruction.
 Private instruction allows students to learn at a quicker pace.
 Many people also feel more comfortable asking questions in a one-on-one setting.
 Private music lessons increase the level of accountability to practice, as it will be immediately clear to the instructor if the student has not practiced.

 Private Music Instruction During Social Distancing

 During stay at home measures, many private music instructors are open for business and welcome the opportunity to teach.
 Here are two ways in which you can pursue your music studies during the pandemic:

 - Virtual lessons online: The most popular method of instruction during COVID-19 is a ‘video conference’ lesson.
 Zoom is a video conferencing app that is free to download and use, although other programs are available and can be negotiated with the teacher.
 You’ll need on your end a strong internet connection and a laptop or smart TV with good video and audio quality.
 It’s important buffering and delay of the signal are at a minimum.

 - Socially distanced lessons in person: Some teachers offer socially distanced lessons at their home or studio.
 They may also offer to travel to your home for an additional fee.
 We strongly encourage teachers and students to follow social distancing guidelines: meet outdoors or in a very large room, use the 6 foot rule, wear masks, avoid touching your face, and wash hands for 20 seconds before and after the lesson.